 Medicare Part B covers most doctor services, including those you receive while hospitalized, as well as outpatient therapy and the rental or purchase of durable medical equipment, which is equipment your doctor prescribes because it is medically necessary, like blood sugar monitor test strips, walkers or wheelchairs.
 After your deductible is met, it’s typical to pay 20% of the Medicare-approved amount for these services.

-The total 2023 Part B deductible is $226 for the year (a decrease of $7 from the annual deductible of $233 in 2022).
+The total 2023 Part B deductible is $226 for the year.
 No benefit periods apply to Part B coverage.

 How to potentially reduce your deductibles with Medicare Supplement (Medigap) plans

 You can buy private Medicare Supplement insurance to cover Medicare’s out-of-pocket expenses, including the hospital deductible.

 However, if you’re enrolled in a Medicare Advantage Plan, you can only purchase a Medicare Supplement plan if your Medicare Advantage plan coverage is ending.
 Medicare Supplement plans cannot be purchased while you are currently enrolled and planning to remain on a Medicare Advantage plan.

 Is there a deductible for a Medicare Part C (Medicare Advantage) plan?

 Medicare Advantage plans may have their own deductible, while others may have $0 deductible.
 If you’re enrolled in a Medicare Advantage plan, you will only be responsible for paying your Medicare Advantage plan deductible.

 Is there a deductible for Medicare Part D prescription drug plans?

 Deductibles can vary between Medicare Part D prescription drug plans.
 The Part D deductible is the amount you pay before your plan helps cover the cost for your prescription drugs.
 In 2023, no Medicare prescription drug plan can have a deductible more than $505.